chidhvilaskacham/spacelift_blend/README.md

 # spacelift_blend

-This repository demonstrates the integration of Terraform and Ansible within Spacelift to automate infrastructure provisioning and configuration management.
+This project demonstrates how to blend Terraform and Ansible in a unified pipeline using Spacelift.
+It showcases an Infrastructure as Code (IaC) workflow where Spacelift provisions infrastructure with Terraform and then seamlessly hands over to Ansible for post-provisioning configuration.
+Ideal for teams looking to integrate declarative and procedural tooling in a cloud-agnostic, automated CI/CD environment.

-Overview
+# Overview
 The spacelift_blend project showcases how to:

 Provision infrastructure using Terraform.